 In Florida, the term “full coverage” car insurance mistakenly implies complete liability protection.
 The fact is that full coverage does not “fully” cover the insured.
 It provides the bare minimum protection required by Florida law to obtain a driver’s license.

-You must have two types of car insurance under Florida’s No-Fault Insurance Law:
+You must have two types of minimum coverage car insurance options under Florida’s No-Fault Insurance Law:

-- Personal injury protection (PIP).
-The state requires you to carry at least $10,000 of PIP coverage to cover 80% of your medical bills and 60% of lost wages if you are hurt in an accident.
+The state requires you to carry at least $10,000 of PIP coverage which may help to pay a percentage of your medical bills and/or lost wages.
 This will also cover up to $5,000 in death benefits regardless of who was at fault for the crash.

 No-fault insurance also covers family members who suffer personal injuries while riding in another person’s car.
 Additionally, it protects you if you are injured as a pedestrian or cyclist hit by another vehicle.

-- Property damage liability (PDL).
 If you damage someone else’s property in an accident, you must carry at least $10,000 in PDL coverage to protect you under Florida law.
-This coverage may include damage to another vehicle, fence, tree, mailbox, road sign or building.
+This coverage may include damage to another vehicle, fence, tree, mailbox, road sign, or building.

 What Does “Full” Coverage Insurance Fail to Cover?